Kuzcoo/meteor_memo/set_up.md

 ```

 By default the path to our "tests" directory is relative to the current dir,
-and it seems `run-tests` only works from the root of the project where it cans locate the "nightwatch.json" file.
+and it seems that `run-tests` only works from the root of the project where it cans locate the "nightwatch.json" file.
 So we edit our 'nightwatch.json' file and with a search and replace we change each path beginning with "./tests/" to "./packages/app/tests/".

-If you use Sublime Text you can just select './tests' and select all occurences pressing ctrl+cmd+G (os x).
+ps: if you use Sublime Text you can just select './tests' and select all occurences pressing ctrl+cmd+G (os x).